sapegin/sapegin.me/src/content/blog/avoid-reassigning-variables.md

 <!-- expect(getProductsOnSale('pizzas')).toEqual([{name: 'pizzas2', onSale: true}]) -->

 By doing this we’re making the lifespan of each variable shorter and choosing clearer names, so the code is easier to understand and we’ll need to read less code to find out the current (and now the only) value of each variable.

+**Info:** _Variable lifespan_ is the number of lines of code between the variable declaration and the last line where this variable is accessed.
+The longer the lifespan, the harder it is to follow a variable and know which value it has at any moment.

 ## Incremental computations